ssm0318/SNU-CSE-Coursework/README.md

 # SNU-CSE-Coursework
 Repository of programming assignments for Computer Science and Engineering (CSE) major at Seoul National University (SNU)

-The required courses for Computer Science and Engineering (CSE) Major @Seoul National University (SNU) are as follows:
+The required courses for the CSE program at SNU are as follows:
-1. Discrete Mathematics
+1. Logic Design
-2. Computer Architecture
+2. Computer Programming
-3. Computer Programming
+3. Data Structures
-4. Data Structures
+4. Algorithms
-5. Electrical and Electronic Circuits
+5. Principles and Practices of SW Development
-6. Logic Design
+6. Capstone 1/2
-7. Algorithms
+7. Computer Architecture
 8. Hardware System Design
-9. Principles and Practices of SW Development
+9. Systems Programming
-10. Systems Programming
+10. Discrete Mathematics
-11. Capstone 1/2
+11. Electrical and Electronic Circuits
 (+ foundational electives)

 Major Electives taken: